By DeVry University

 4. You May Need Certifications

 While earning an associate degree can help boost your resume, your path to a career in engineering technology may require industry-wide certifications.
-These are certifications that companies recognize within engineering technology and its related specializations such as computer engineering technology and electronics engineering technology.
+These are certifications that companies recognize within engineering technology and its related specializations.

 DeVry helps make it easy for students in certain programs to pursue these certifications because preparation is built into the curriculum for select engineering technology courses.